mailpoet/mailpoet/mailpoet/tests/performance/README.md

 You don't need to install it - it's automatic!

-To execute the tests, use the following command:
+To execute the tests locally, check the below instructions under [Running Scenarios](#running-scenarios)

-`./do test:performance`

-There k6 installation is automatic.
+The k6 installation is automatic.
 It will download the binary file in `/tools/vendor/` folder.
 Associated file for auto installing is `/tools/k6.php`.

 ## Configuration

 ### Test Environment

-This test suite uses original MailPoet's environment with installed WordPress, MySQL and stuff like that.
+This test suite is using original MailPoet's environment with installed WordPress, MySQL and stuff like that.

-The local url for the performance test site is: `https://localhost:9500`
+The local env's url of the performance test site is: `https://localhost:9500`

-When you're done with testing, please make sure to stop the environment by the following command:
+When you're done with testing, you may want to stop the environment by the following command:

 `./do test:performance-clean`

 ### Config Variables

-`config.js` comes with some example values for using with the suggested local test environment.
-If using a different environment be sure to update the values.
+`config.js` comes with some test data and \_\_ENV values stored in your .env file.
+You don't need to change the values there if you want to use different test site, user and password, but just include parameters when executing the test such as:
+`./do test:performance --scenario pullrequests --url="yoururl" --pw="yourpassword"`

 #### Config Variables List

-TBD
+These are some of the very important variables:
+`baseURL` = this is the test site url
+`scenario` = this is used for performing different scenarios, currently supported `pull requests` and `nightlytests` only `projectName` = this is used for streaming results to Grafana Cloud k6.
+No need to use if testing locally, this is for CI.
+`k6CloudID` = this is used for streaming results to Grafana Cloud k6.
+Same as above.
+`adminPassword` = this is used for logging to a test site, locally or against online test site.

+### Grafana k6 Cloud

+We use Grafana k6 Cloud to streamline our test results.
+This is happening only for the CI tests.
+However, you can even stream the local tests in case you need it.

+For the Grafana k6 Cloud access, please refer to the secret store and search for MailPoet: Grafana

+Currently, the local test env. checks if your `.env` file contain the token for Grafana `K6_CLOUD_TOKEN=`, and if not, streaming to Grafana won't happen.
+In case you add it, it will automatically stream (there's cloud token in CI saved so it streams there).
+You can have `K6_CLOUD_ID=` applied in your `.env`, but keep the token var empty.

 ## Running Tests

-When refering to running k6 tests usually this means executing the test scenario.
-The test scenario file in turn determines which requests we run and how much load will be applied to them.
+When refering to running k6 tests usually it means executing some of the scenarios available.
+The test scenario file in turn determines which requests we run and what metrics and thresholds will be applied to them.
 It is also possible to execute individual test files containing requests and pass in scenario config as a CLI flag but scenario files allow for more configuration options.

 ### Running Individual Tests